daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 ~~~

 {: .box-note}
 **Tip:** The default nginx settings only allow file uploads of 1MB.
-If your shiny apps use `fileInput()` and you want to be able to upload larger files, you'll need to set the `client_max_body_size` field in the nginx configuration and then restart nginx.
-The specifics for this are out of scope for this tutorial, but now that you know to google for `client_max_body_size` you may save yourself many hours of debugging :)
+If your shiny apps use `fileInput()` and you want to be able to upload larger files, you'll need to set the `client_max_body_size` nginx parameter.
+The details are out of scope for this tutorial, but knowing about this parameter may save you many hours of debugging!

 # Step 6: Install R {#install-r}